ThalesGroup/CipherTrust_Application_Protection/database/databricks/sql_warehouse/docs/SQL_WAREHOUSE_DEPLOYMENT_GUIDE.md

 - verify CRDP policy membership and reveal-user authorization
 - verify external versus internal metadata handling for the selected profile

+If SQL Warehouse TLS is being introduced or changed:

+- regenerate the embedded-config SQL after updating any cert or key file
+- upload a fresh wheel filename/version when `crdp_udfs.py` changes
+- prefer the base64-embedded TLS material pattern over `/tmp/...` or `/Volumes/...` TLS file paths
+- if needed, use:
+  - `sql_warehouse/samples/sample_tls_debug_uc_function.sql`
+  to confirm the warehouse runtime can:
+  - decode the embedded TLS properties
+  - write temp files
+  - load the CA bundle
+  - load the client cert/key pair

 ## Related files

 - `README.md`